ndegwamoche/php-csv-processor/README.md

 ### CSV Parsing

 - **Functionality**: The script parses CSV files to read user data.
 - **Details**: Each row of the CSV file is read and processed to extract user information.
 - **File Handling**: Handles file operations with improved error checking and validation.

 ### Line Counting

 - **Functionality**: The script includes a function to count the number of lines in a CSV file.
 - **Purpose**: Helps determine the size of the file and manage processing efficiently.

 ### Name and Email Formatting

 - **Name Capitalization**: Names are capitalized before processing:
   - **Example**: Converts 'john' to 'John'.
 - **Email Normalization**: Email addresses are converted to lowercase before processing:
   - **Example**: Converts 'JOHN@EXAMPLE.COM' to 'john@example.com'.

 ## Functions

 ### `processFile()`

 - **Purpose**: Parses the CSV file, validates, and formats user data.
 - **Steps**:
   1. Checks if the file argument is provided.
   2. Opens and reads the CSV file.
   3. Skips the header row.
   4. Processes each row:
       - Capitalizes names.
       - Converts emails to lowercase.
   5. Displays processed data or performs a dry run based on the `--dry_run` flag.

 ### `countLines($filename)`

 - **Purpose**: Counts the total number of lines in a CSV file.
 - **Parameters**:
   - `$filename` (string): The path to the CSV file.
 - **Returns**: Integer value representing the number of lines in the file.

 ## Error Handling

 - **File Errors**: Provides descriptive messages if the file cannot be opened or if the file argument is missing.
 - **Email Validation**: Checks and reports invalid email formats.

+# Code Style and Standards

+## PHP CodeSniffer

+This project uses [PHP CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) to enforce PSR-12 coding standards, ensuring consistent code style across the project.

+## Installation

+If you already have Composer installed and a `composer.json` file set up in your project, you can install all the required dependencies, including PHP CodeSniffer, by running:

+bash

+Copy code

+`composer install`

+This command will install PHP CodeSniffer as a dev dependency, along with any other dependencies specified in your `composer.json`.

+## Usage

+You can use PHP CodeSniffer to check your code for style violations and to automatically fix issues.

+### Checking Code Style

+To check your code for coding standard violations, run:

+bash

+Copy code

+`vendor/bin/phpcs --standard=PSR12 user_upload.php`

+### Fixing Code Style Issues

+To automatically fix fixable coding standard violations, run:

+bash

+Copy code

+`vendor/bin/phpcbf --standard=PSR12 user_upload.php`

+## Integration and Automation

+### Git Hooks

+To enforce coding standards before committing, you can add PHP CodeSniffer to your Git hooks:

+1. Create or edit the `.git/hooks/pre-commit` file:

+    bash

+    Copy code

+    `#!/bin/sh
+vendor/bin/phpcs --standard=PSR12 user_upload.php`

+2. Make the pre-commit file executable:

+    bash

+    Copy code

+    `chmod +x .git/hooks/pre-commit`

 # **Windows: Enabling PostgreSQL Extensions for PHP**

 ### **Step 1: Verify PHP Installation**

 1. Make sure PHP is installed on your system.
 You can verify by running the following command in Command Prompt or PowerShell:

     bash

     Copy code

     `php -v`

 2. Confirm the version and installation path of PHP.

 ### **Step 2: Locate `php.ini` File**